 Martin Atkins – Partner

 For a family owned business, the need to secure its future and pass assets onto the next generation is a crucial part of the long-term strategy.
-But with some family fortunes fading within three generations, are business owners setting the right example and inspiring their successor to become the wealth creators of tomorrow?
+But with many family fortunes fading within three generations, are business owners setting the right example and inspiring their successor to become the wealth creators of tomorrow?

 Often, a fruitful wealth creator is succeeded by a line of wealth managers.
 Although keen to protect the prosperity of the business, they can lack the same dynamics as the original business owner which can hinder family business moving forward.
 Taking over the reins of the family business should not be an automatic rite of passage for the next generation and ultimately, it is entrepreneurial talent – sparked by passion – that needs to be recognised, developed and nurtured through the right mentor.